Mik-TF/farmerbot-script/README.md

-# Automatic .env and config.md Script for Farmerbot (.sh and .py)
+# Automatic .env and config.md Script for Farmerbot (Bash, Python and VLang)

 The following script generates the .env and config.md files for the Farmerbot.

-The script is available for both python and bash.
+The script is available for Bash, Pyhton and VLang.

 This is a first draft.
 It should write the files properly.
 I set this as an [issue](https://github.com/threefoldtech/farmerbot/issues/33) to get feedback from the community and the dev team and then adjust accordingly.